What is the Institute?

 A forum for public and private decision makers

-The Institute builds consensus among regional leaders by gathering decision makers around the table and acting as a neutral catalyst for public policy discourse.
+The Institute builds consensus among regional leaders by gathering decision makers around the table and acting as a non-partisan catalyst for public policy discourse.
 The Institute advances this ongoing dialogue by offering issue-specific educational programs and services such as seminars, briefings, and publications, which enable decision makers to examine regional economic, social, and political issues within local, state, and national contexts.
 These programs and services alert decision makers and their constituents to innovative programs, policies, and solutions unfolding in the public policy arena.

 Access to expertise and research